How to build an effective talent pipeline

 If your employer brand is well-defined and provides an accurate reflection of your company’s culture, you’ll naturally begin to attract candidates who are a better fit for your business.

-The previous steps should provide you with a clear recruitment strategy that is in line with your business strategy, a strong recruitment model and offering to potential employees, and a clearly-defined employer brand.
+The previous steps should provide you with a clear talent acquisition strategy that is in line with your business strategy, a strong recruitment model and offering to potential employees, and a clearly-defined employer brand.
 Knowing how to use these assets to find and nurture suitable candidates is the next step.

-Building a pipeline of quality external candidates requires a consistent approach to seeking out as well as pulling in talent, and often means going beyond the job boards to meet new candidates on their own terms.
+Building a pipeline of quality external candidates requires a consistent approach to seeking out as well as attracting talent, and often means going beyond traditional recruitment methods to meet new candidates on their own terms.

-Networking events are ideal ground for establishing a dialogue with known or previously unknown candidates, and conversations can be driven towards assessing the suitability of talent for any future roles within your business.
+Networking events are ideal grounds for establishing a dialogue with known or previously unknown candidates, and conversations can be driven toward assessing the suitability of talent for any future roles within your business.

-But when we talk of connecting with candidates on their own terms, the likes of Facebook and Twitter are ideal channels to draw candidates to your business, engaging, nurturing and building your talent pipeline.
-Promote your employer brand and show how fantastic it is to work for your company by sharing photographs and videos of social activities, CSR initiatives, team building and general company culture.
+But when we talk of connecting with candidates on their own terms, social media is a way to draw candidates to your business, engaging, nurturing, and building your talent pipeline.
+Promote your employer brand and show how fantastic it is to work for your company by sharing photographs and videos of social activities, CSR initiatives, team building, and general company culture.
 Involve your current employees and create brand ambassador stories that are a true reflection of what it’s like to work for you.

-Maintaining a strong talent pipeline requires consistent proactivity, but the quality of candidates, cost and time-saving benefits far outweigh the effort of nurturing your talent pipeline.
+Maintaining a strong talent pipeline requires consistent proactivity, but the quality of candidates, cost, and time-saving benefits far outweigh the effort of nurturing your talent pipeline.
 Candidates want to see your business making a positive impact: sustainability, green initiatives, health & wellbeing, and ED&I are all topics that resonate with employees, particularly when choosing a company to work for.

-Build your business to be an employer of choice and you will have candidates just waiting for opportunities to join you.
+Build your business to be an employer of choice and you will have a competitive advantage.

-greenbean by NRG can help you strengthen your talent pipeline
+greenbean can help you strengthen your talent pipeline

-At greenbean by NRG, our recruitment process outsourcing (RPO) strategies take a proactive approach to building and maintaining a strong talent pipeline, and can help you to achieve high quality hires, quick recruitment turnarounds and reduced costs.
+At greenbean our recruitment process outsourcing (RPO) solutions take a proactive approach to building and maintaining a strong talent pipeline for your business.
 For more information on how we can help, contact us today.